dkreinov/quickdraw_mobile/README.md

 # Save visualization to file (useful for headless environments)
 python scripts/view_sketches.py --random-classes 5 --save sketches.png

+# Invert colors for traditional black-on-white appearance
+python scripts/view_sketches.py --classes cat dog --invert-colors

 # List all available classes
 python scripts/view_sketches.py --list-classes
 ```

+**Note on Colors**: QuickDraw sketches are stored with white strokes on black background (original format), but the **model trains on black-on-white** (inverted) to match mobile drawing interfaces.
+The viewer shows original format by default; use `--invert-colors` to see the training format.

 **Benefits of single-channel:**
 - 3x smaller model size and memory usage